 success stories for further details.

 Applications open for students

-We are not currently advertising any frontrunners placements.
-The next round of placements will be for students to start in the Spring Term.
-More details will be announced in due course.
+We are not currently advertising any placements.
+The next round of placements we advertise will be for placements starting in the autumn.

 Applications for staff

 We are not currently accepting staff applications.
-The next round will
+The next application round

 “My frontrunner role came with real responsibility and the opportunity to